magento/merchdocs/src/cms/page-builder-add-content-products.md

    |Name: Z - A|Sorts products in reverse alphabetical order.
    |SKU: ascending|Sorts products by SKU in alphanumeric order.
    |SKU: descending|Sorts products by SKU in reverse alphanumeric order.
-   |Stock: low stock first|Sorts products from the lowest to the highest stock volume.
+   |Stock: low stock first|Sorts products from the lowest to the highest available stock.
-   |Stock: high stock first|Sorts products from the highest to the lowest stock volume.
+   |Stock: high stock first|Sorts products from the highest to the lowest available stock.
    |Price: high to low|Sorts products from highest to lowest price.
    |Price: low to high|Sorts products from lowest to highest price.